edenilsonsantos/Projetos-com-Arduino/Arduino_SNMP_Zabix_Page_WEB/README.md

 // aciona rele, que liga kit 4 exaustores no teto do rack

-// aciona alarme sonoro no local.
+// aciona alarme sonoro no local